Skip to content

 The shell layout renders sidebar items in two zones:

-4. Third-party app routes"main" slot placements with routes (from non-core servers) appear under an “Apps” heading.
+3. App routes"main" slot placements with routes appear under the “Apps” heading.

 Items with slot: "sidebar.bottom" are pinned below the scrollable area, separated by a border.
 Use this for settings or admin panels.